 How to get life insurance for your children

-Child life insurance is designed to support parents financially should their child pass away, and to ensure their child’s insurability later in life.
-These policies can be used to cover funeral plans, time spent away from work (as a supplement to any insufficient bereavement leave), medical bills, and other costs which arise from the death of a child.
+These policies can be used to cover funeral costs, time spent away from work, medical bills, and other costs which arise from the death of a child.

 We’ll guide you through what these policies are, how they work, and your options, so you can decide if a top life insurance policy for your child is right for you and your family.

 What is life insurance for children?

 Child life insurance provides you as parents with financial support should the unthinkable happen.
 There are three main forms that this type of insurance can take:

 For small monthly premiums - usually around £5 per month - you can take out a child term policy which covers your child for a short period of around 5 - 10 years, or until they reach adulthood (the exact age at which this is set depends on the insurer).
 During this time, if the insured child dies, you’ll receive a lump sum payout.